 Usually file systems on macOS are case-insensitive.
 It is possible to make macOS file systems case-sensitive but that is not the default.

---vfs-case-insensitive mount flag controls how rclone handles these
+--vfs-case-insensitive VFS flag controls how rclone handles these

 two cases.
-If its value is "false", rclone passes file names to the mounted
+If its value is "false", rclone passes file names to the remote

-file system as-is.
-If the flag is "true" (or appears without a value on
+as-is.
+If the flag is "true" (or appears without a value on the

 command line), rclone may perform a "fixup" as explained below.

-The user may specify a file name to open/delete/rename/etc with a case different than what is stored on mounted file system.
+The user may specify a file name to open/delete/rename/etc with a case different than what is stored on the remote.
 If an argument refers to an existing file with exactly the same name, then the case of the existing file on the disk will be used.
 However, if a file name with exactly the same name is not found but a name differing only by case exists, rclone will transparently fixup the name.
 This fixup happens only when an existing file is requested.
-Case sensitivity of file names created anew by rclone is controlled by an underlying mounted file system.
+Case sensitivity of file names created anew by rclone is controlled by the underlying remote.